danfuzz/samizdat/doc/language-guide/09-module-system.md

 use.
 When instantiated, `IntraLoader` makes a `ModuleLoader` which points to a `modules` directory under its given filesystem path, and that `ModuleLoader` is the one that's used directly by the intra-module code.
+The `IntraLoader`'s filesystem path is used directly for intra-module files.

 The core library is loaded as an `IntraLoader`, as are application modules.
 In the case of an application module, its "next" loader is the core library.